 04 of 04

-Greek Cross, the quilt block in the upper left-hand corner of the illustration, is one of many blocks with an "unequal" design.
-It could be made into a five patch block if the narrow inner bar areas were exactly half the width of the outer half-square triangle corners, but many versions (like mine) use narrower bars in those center slots.
+- Greek cross (pictured, top left): This block is one of many blocks with an unequal design.
+It could be made into a five-patch block if the narrow inner bar areas were exactly half the width of the outer half-square triangle corners, but many versions use narrower bars in those center slots.

-Swamp Angel, upper right, has lots of angled patchwork, but look at it closely and you'll see that it's a pretty simple nine-patch arrangement.
+- Swamp angel (pictured, top right): This has lots of angled patchwork, but if you look at it closely, and you will see that it is a pretty simple nine-patch arrangement.

-The Arizona quilt block, lower left, is another nine-patch quilt block.
-It's grids have been subdivided.
+- Arizona quilt block (pictured, bottom left): This is another nine-patch quilt block with grids that have been subdivided.

 - Use the drawings and photos supplied with the pattern to examine gridwork.